birdpump/localgames/README.md

 #### How to install

-1. Press the green code button
+1. Click [Here](https://github.com/marchyeler/localgames/archive/refs/heads/master.zip) or click the green button and download zip
+2. Then click "show in folder" on the box that appears in the right hand corner